gzweigle/open-hybrid-piano/WARNINGS.md

 The warnings below may be repeated or described in more detail elsewhere in the repo.
 It cannot be guaranteed, but it is the intent that this *WARNINGS.md* file contains a high-level superset of all warnings.

-## Project Is Not Done
+## Project is Active

-This is an active project.

-Please expect changes.

-The hardware could require changes for the piano to be useful.
-The design could change.
-The firmware and software could have bugs.
 New pianos, features, capabilities, and enhancements could be added in the future.
+These changes could impact the hardware, firmware, software, or the mechanical structure.

+See [STATUS.md](./STATUS.md) for the project state.

 ## Experience